hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 This dual-signature structure applies equally to `CertificateVerify` messages carried in Exported Authenticators with second signature using "Secondary Exported Authenticator" as the context string.

-_EDITORIAL NOTE: As this document progresses through WG review, it would be good to analyze whether this is actually adding security value, or if it can be removed._

 ## Dual Certificate Policy Enforcement

 Policy enforcement regarding the use of dual certificates is implementation-defined and driven by the authenticating peer.
 When dual certificate authentication is required by local policy, such as during high-assurance sessions or post-quantum transition periods, the authenticating endpoint MUST abort a handshake where only one signature or one certificate chain is present with an `dual_certificate_required` alert.
 Implementations MUST ensure that both certificates and both signatures are processed together and MUST NOT accept fallback to single-certificate authentication when dual-authentication is expected.